00VOID/flblog/content/sessions/session-14.md

 ### Aftermath and a Fading Legacy

 The house stood quieter than it had in decades.
 The air, once thick with unseen malice, was now still.
-They buried Alara in the grounds, her sacrifice etched into the history of the land.
+They buried Elara in the grounds, her sacrifice etched into the history of the land.

 Kelgar, now a frail shadow of himself, left soon after. _“This house is no longer mine,”_ he murmured. _“I must begin anew.”_